Sue Garrett's

 The solution

-Using a lineal circulation pattern that all the major rooms open up to, allowing each room to claim the circulation as part of the room, rather than having the circulation walk through the middle of that room.
+Using a linear circulation pattern that all the major rooms open up to, allowing each room to claim the circulation as part of the room, rather than having the circulation walk through the middle of that room.

 suecgarrett@suecgarrett.com